 We had an awesome time at the monkey forest and we had excellent footage to show it all in a video as well.

 Fast forward to the late afternoon when we got back home and were going to organize our files and clean off our SD cards.
-SHIT, our SD card failed.
+RATS, our SD card failed.
 All of our footage were unusable files and everything except for a photo or two was completely gone.

 Ugh, after a few minutes of being upset we came up with a game plan of revisiting Arashiyama bamboo forest again.
 Again, we had to wake up at the crack of dawn and get our footage.
 Except this time we weren’t going to see the monkeys again.